Alcohol And Oxycodone

 The Effects Of Alcohol Withdrawal

 In addition to these symptoms, someone may find it hard to stop abusing this deadly combination in an attempt to feel normal.
-Furthermore, someone can sustain withdrawal symptoms for months and up to a year.
-This is called Post-Acute Withdrawal Syndrome (PAWS) and includes other types of withdrawal symptoms.
 The help of a qualified medical professional could provide the needed support through detox and 24 hour monitored care, getting those in need on track to recovery.

 Get Help During COVID-19